pablojosecodes/book-review/content/ml/cv/Practical Assignments/CNNs + NNs.md

     - cache: Moving average of second moments of gradients.
     """
 ```
+For the following algorithm, you can use these pre-defined variables from a `config` dictionary
+- `learning_rate`
+- `decay_rate`
+- `epsilon`
+- `cache`

 #### Answer
+1. Load the 4 values
+2. Update cache
+3. Update weights

+---
 ```python
 def rmsprop(w, dw, config):
     next_w = None